ChistyakovArtem/PyTorch-like-Neural-Network/README.md

 # PyTorch-like-Neural-Network
 Neural Network with Torch like design.
-Many activation functions, Loss functions and Dropout.
+Many activation functions, Loss functions, Dropout and BatchNorm.
+Soon will be Layers for CNN including Conv2D, Pool, BatchNorm for 2D, UpSampling...